mateusz-zarebski/AI-Learning-Assistant/README.md

 # AI Learning Assistant 📚

-AI Learning Assistant is a Streamlit web application built to support studying from PDF documents.
+AI Learning Assistant is a **Streamlit web application** built to support studying from PDF documents.
 Users can upload learning materials, preview the extracted text, generate structured study summaries, create multiple-choice quizzes from selected document chunks, and ask questions about the uploaded content.

-The application uses a modular pipeline: PDF text extraction, text cleaning, overlapping chunk generation, Gemini-based text generation, and lightweight retrieval-augmented question answering.
+The application uses a modular pipeline: **PDF text extraction**, **text cleaning**, **overlapping chunk generation**, **Gemini-based text generation**, and **lightweight retrieval-augmented question answering**.
 For Q&A, local sentence-transformer embeddings are used to retrieve the most relevant chunks before passing the context to Gemini, helping keep answers focused on the source document.

 ## Features